rawscholar-engineering/rawscholar-blog/content/blog/arrivals-in-the-united-kingdom.md

 Yes!
 Winter intake is clearly present in the UK, and it is the second-largest intake after the fall intake.
 The January/February intake is also known as the winter intake.

 Intakes in the United Kingdom were the topic of discussion.
 Are you undecided on which intake to apply for?
-If you're still unsure about when to apply to universities in the UK, call our Leverage Edu experts at 1800572000 and they'll give you the finest advice on how to get into your dream school!
+If you're still unsure about when to apply to universities in the UK, contact rawscholarl!
 Now is the time to schedule your free 30-minute counselling appointment with us!